atlanmod/org.eclipse.atl.reactive/README.md

  * EMF Model Transactions SDK

-In order to Install these plugins, from the eclipse IDE go to: menu Help->Install new software->Modeling and select  the afforementioned plugins to install.
+In order to Install these plugins, from the eclipse IDE go to: menu *Help->Install new software->Modeling* and select  the afforementioned plugins for installation.

 ##Installation of ReactiveATL in Eclipse: